ipfabric/docs/docs/overview/How_Discovery_Works/CLI_discovery.md

 ![discovery process](cli_discovery/discovery.png)

-After a successful login, discovery reads the network protocol state tables and looks for known neighbours, such as routing protocol next hops, ARP entries with MAC addresses of supported vendors, and CDP and LLDP neighbour information.
+After a successful login, discovery reads the network protocol state tables and looks for known neighbors, such as routing protocol next hops, ARP entries with MAC addresses of supported vendors, and CDP and LLDP neighbor information.
 A connection attempt is made to each potential network infrastructure device.
 Traceroute is attempted for each unknown connected router from the discovered networks on the routing table.

 This is how the discovery process continues after a successful connection to a network device: